namannc13/data_structures_and_algorithms/Topicwise/Graph/graph.md

 2. **Depth-Based Traversal:**
    - Use DFS when you need to explore paths or traverse as deeply as possible before backtracking.

+# Tips

+1. **In case of matrix, We often need to find the starting point in many questions from where we will start the DFS or BFS**